Glossary of Terms

 Subcontracts: A subcontract is a contract that assigns some of the obligations of a contract to another party.
 The terms of the obligations are outlined in the same manner as described under contracts.

-The four major sources of funding from which the University receives sponsored agreements are as follows:
+The four major sources of funding (referred to as Sponsors)from which the University receives sponsored agreements are as follows:

 Federal: Sponsored agreements funded directly by the United States federal government.

 Federal Pass-Through: Sponsored agreements where the University is not the prime contractor from the United States federal government, but is acting in the capacity of a subcontractor (federal requirements/restrictions are passed through the prime recipient from the federal government to the University).